 In 1995, the Miami Heat dominated NBA All-Star Saturday Night.
-Pre-LeBron James era, that Saturday night became the turning point for the franchise.
+Pre-LeBron James era, and even pre the Miami Heat Vice Jersey, that Saturday night became the turning point for the franchise.

-If it wasn’t for that All-Star Saturday Night 18 years ago, the Heat wouldn’t be the franchise they are today.
+If it wasn’t for that NBA All-Star Saturday Night in 1995 years ago, and victories in the 1995 Slam Dunk Contest and the Three Point Contest, the Heat wouldn’t be the franchise they are today.

 Looking for more NBA factoids?
 Check out these NBA facts you probably never knew: